AmadeusITGroup/Assistive-Webdriver/README.md

 # Assistive-Webdriver

-Assistive-Webdriver is a tool allowing to automate tests with a screen reader.
+Assistive-Webdriver is a tool to automate end-to-end web application tests with a screen reader.

 Web sites and web applications are increasingly required to be accessible, and, especially, compatible with screen readers, so that visually impaired users can use them.